balajeetm/balajeetm.github.io/_posts/2017-03-18-pristine-logical-brain.markdown

 How often, have we heard someone say a sentence in English and reacted like<br>
 >"Well, that doesn't sound right".<br>
 When asked, what exactly was wrong, we say<br>
-"Not sure, but that didn't sound right."
+"Not sure, but that didn't just sound right."

-I've personally done that umpteen times and in fact all the languages I've learnt so far is that way, through feelings.<br>
+I've personally done that umpteen times and in fact all the languages I've learnt so far has been through feelings.<br>
 And not so surprisingly, that's the case with all of us.<br>
 So is language really a left-brain trait?<br>

 What I mean to say here is, Left and Right brains do not compete with each other, they collaborate and work in synergy.<br>
 And so does, Pristine and Logic approaches.
-So when you face with an issue, take the best of both approaches and reach the goal.<br>
+So when you are confronted with an issue, take the best of both approaches and reach the goal.<br>
 We'll see a lot more of these as we keep [craking the T-Nuts](/blog/2017/03/08/cracking-a-tnut/), so stay tuned.

 ## The Take-Aways
 <hr>

-The right brain is predominantly involved in identifying these patterns.<br>
+Now that we know how the pristine and logical aspects operate in unison to materialise the genius of the brain, [WTF](/blog/2017/02/13/welcome-aboard/) in it for us?<br>
-It thus greatly relies on the senses, the sense of touch, sound, sight, etc for the same.
+What do we do with this noesis?
+Does it help me in any way?<br>

-Have you ever heard of muscle memory?
+**Of course it does**...
+Catch you in my next post where we see that in detail.